isaaccorley/resize-is-all-you-need/README.md

 #### In this paper, we find that by simply resizing and normalizing remote sensing imagery correctly provides a significant boost, particlarly when transferring ImageNet pretrained models to the remote sensing domain

+### Resizing

 Remote sensing benchmark datasets, e.g. EuroSAT -- 64 x 64, commonly have small image sizes due to patches being extracted from large satellite tiles.
 However, we find that recently, evaluation is being performed at these small image sizes while being trained at larger image sizes.

 <p align="center">
     <img src="./figures/delta_plot.png" width="600"/><br/>